openlogic/2023-State-of-Open-Source-survey-data/README.md

 ## Contact

-If you have any questions or feedback about the data sets in this repository, please contact javierperez@perforce.com
+If you have any questions or feedback about the data sets in this repository open an issue in this repo